NamelessMC/NamelessBot/README.md

 ## Setting up

 To setup the discord bot, first build the bot and head to the directory where its saved.
 After which you can run the jar.
-If you run it for the first time, a new file called nameless-bot.properties will be created where you can input to `https://github.com/tesseract-ocr/tessdata/raw/master/eng.traineddata` and download the english training data for Tesseract to allow for image processing and extracting of text from it.
+If you run it for the first time, a new file called nameless-bot.properties will be created where you can input the bot token.
+After this, head to `https://github.com/tesseract-ocr/tessdata/raw/master/eng.traineddata` and download the english training data for Tesseract to allow for image processing and extracting of text from it.
+Put this file in the same directory as the .jar from the bot.